Street harassment: Australia

 A study done in Australia shows that almost 90% of women have experienced verbal or physical harassment in public one or more times in their lives.
 In Afghanistan, research done in the same year indicates that the prevalence of harassment was 93%.
 Canadian and Egyptian studies show that the rate of incidence is approximately 85% of women experiencing street harassment in the past year.
 In U.S.-based research, it was reported that women experienced stranger harassment on a monthly basis (41%), while a large minority reported experiencing harassment once every few days (31%).
 These statistics are given to show a sense of the phenomenon as widely construed, not taken as representative of the same phenomenon comparable across contexts.

 Canada

 The Canadian government sponsored a large survey in 1993 called the Violence Against Women Survey.
 In the sample of over 12,000 women, 85% said they were victims of harassment by a stranger.

+China

 In a 2002 survey of Beijing residents, 58% cited public buses as a common location for sexual harassment.